IBM-Blockchain/HSM/Z-HSM/README.md

 ## Provide your HSM slot configuration

 Before you can build the Docker image, you need to provide your HSM slot label, initialization code, and PIN by editing the [`entrypoint.sh`](./docker-image/entrypoint.sh) file.
-This file will be used as the entry point when you build the Docker image.
+This file is used to initialize the Docker container, by passing the required setup steps to the container.

 Replace the following variables in the file: